 Sonographers are not permitted to discuss the results with the patient.
 The results of the examination will be sent to your doctor who will then discuss the findings with you.

-A physician, registered nurse practitioner in the extended class, dentist, chiropractor, designated chiropodist or an osteopath can order an x-ray or ultrasound.
+Authorized registered users such as physicians and nurse practitioners in the extended class may order an x-ray or ultrasound exam.
 A registered nurse may complete the order implementing a medical directive.
-In this case, the RN completes the requisition form, includes his or her signature, the name of the physician responsible for the care of the patient and reference to the specific medical directive.
+In this case, the RN completes the requisition form, including his or her signature, OHIP Billing number and the name of the physician responsible for the care of the patient and reference to the specific medical directive.

 Yes.
 If you do, please inform the physician who has ordered the exam, as it may determine the course of your treatment.